awsdocs/amazon-ecs-developer-guide/doc_source/agent-update-ecs-ami.md

 **To update the `ecs-init` package on an Amazon ECS\-optimized AMI**

 1. Log in to your container instance via SSH\.
-For more information, see [Connect to your container instance](instance-connect.md)\.
+For more information, see [Connect to your container instance using the classic console](instance-connect.md)\.

 1. Update the `ecs-init` package with the following command\.